2023 Tokyo Disneyland Planning Guide

 When to Visit

 Choosing the best time to visit is the most important aspect of planning a visit to Tokyo Disney Resort.
-We highly recommend reading our When to Visit Tokyo Disneyland post, as that covers this essential topic in much greater detail.
+We highly recommend reading our When to Visit Tokyo Disneyland in 2023 post, as that covers this essential topic in much greater detail.
 Everything from weather (Tokyo has extremes in both directions–it can even snow there!) to seasonal events to crowds is discussed in that post.

 When picking our days to visit Tokyo Disney Resort, the first thing we consider is what season we want to visit.
 For subsequent trips, we wanted to see Christmas, Halloween, Easter, and Pirates Summer.
 We’ve now visited during every season, and they’re all very well done.